Intermodalics/pickit-docs/docs/documentation/settings/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can choose to automatically save a snapshot everytime you trigger a
 detection from the web interface.
-This is useful if you are fine-tuning
+This is useful when you are trying out
-detection settings, and would like to keep track of the settings and
+different detection settings, and would like to have them registered, or
-results.
+simply would like to store all detection results.

-The number of automatically saved snapshots stored in your Pickit system
+To prevent running out of disk space, the number of saved snapshots is
-never exceeds the **max. number of snapshots to save**.
-Once this number is
+limited to **max. number of snapshots to save**.
+Old snapshots get removed
-reached, the oldest automatically saved snapshot is deleted, giving place
-to the new snapshot.
+once this number has been reached.

 .. image:: /assets/images/Documentation/settings-automatically-save-snapshots.png

+.. warning:: Since saving a snapshot takes some time, detections are slower when
+             automatic snapshot saving is enabled.

 .. note:: Snapshots are not automatically saved if the detections are triggered
           while in snapshot mode.